jchatel/quickmail-next-docs/email-accounts/using-multiple-emails-to-scale-campaigns-inbox-rotation.md

 If deleting is not an option, you can pause the inboxes to stop sending emails from them.

 Just note that that could delay the leads assigned to them.

+# I have assigned more emails to the campaign but they're not sending emails

+It's similar to the topic above.

+When a lead starts a campaign, QuickMail assigns that lead to a specific inbox, and all emails for that lead continue to be sent from the same inbox.
+So if some leads in a campaign originally started from the inbox first assigned to the campaign, all leads will remain tied to those inboxes.

+This means that the queue won't get reassigned to other emails automatically.